 - 1. Health examinations must be performed by a physician licensed to practice medicine in all of its branches, an advanced practice nurse who has a written collaborative agreement with a collaborating physician authorizing the advanced practice nurse to perform health examinations, or a physician assistant who has been delegated the performance of health examinations by a supervising physician. - 2.
 A diabetes screening is a required part of each health examination; diabetes testing is not required. - 3.
 Beginning with the 2017-2018 school year, an age-appropriate developmental screening and an age-appropriate social and emotional screening are required parts of each health examination.
 A student will not be excluded from school due to his or her parent/guardian's failure to obtain a developmental screening or a social and emotional screening. - 4.
 Before admission and in conjunction with required physical examinations, parents/guardians of children between the ages of one and seven years must provide a statement from a physician that their child was "risk-assessed" or screened for lead poisoning. - 5.
-The (IDPH) will provide all female students entering sixth grade and their parents/guardians information about the link between human papilloma virus (HPV) and cervical cancer and the availability of the HPV vaccine.
+The (IDPH) will provide all students entering sixth grade and their parent(s)/guardian(s) information about the link between human papilloma virus (HPV) and HPV-related cancers and the availability of the HPV vaccine. - 6.
+The District will provide informational materials regarding influenza vaccinations, meningococcal disease, and meningococcal vaccinations developed, provided, or approved by the IDPH when it provides information on immunizations, infectious diseases, medications, or other school health issues to students' parent(s)/guardian(s).